Video For Your Child

-If your child’s healthcare provider has recommended drive-through testing for the new coronavirus (COVID-19), you may want to consider preparing them ahead of the experience.
-During this time of uncertainty, it’s important to provide honest information to increase your child’s sense of security.
+If your child’s healthcare provider has recommended drive-through testing for the coronavirus (COVID-19), you may want to consider preparing them ahead of the experience.
+It’s important to provide honest information to increase your child’s sense of security.

-2. You’ll also want to prepare your child for what the medical staff will be wearing and why.
+1. You’ll want to prepare your child for what the medical staff will be wearing and why.

 Suggested language: "You will see people wearing gowns, gloves and masks.
 This is to help keep everyone as safe as possible."

 Suggested language: “Someone will use a long Q-tip to rub the inside of your nose for about 10 seconds.
-This Q-tip will be sent to a doctor who will learn how to help your body.”
+This Q-tip will be sent to a doctor who will learn more about your body.”

 If you are able to sit next to your child during the swabbing it will give them a sense of comfort.
 If you are not, unbuckle yourself and turn around to face the child to provide reassurance.
 After the test is completed it might be helpful to pull over in a safe place and comfort your child.